Back to All Events

 • North Point Nature Preserve Alpena, MI (map)

-Join Huron Pines and Friends of Thunder Bay National Marine Sanctuary for an afternoon of exploration at North Point Nature Preserve.
-Located east of Alpena, North Point Nature Preserve is home to 1,384 acres of forested wetlands, four miles of undeveloped shoreline and rare ecosystems found only along the Great Lakes.
+Join Huron Pines for an afternoon of exploration at North Point Nature Preserve.
+Located east of Alpena, North Point Nature Preserve is home to 1,384 acres of forested wetlands, 4 miles of undeveloped shoreline and rare ecosystems found only along the Great Lakes.

-Participants will meet at the NOAA Great Lakes Maritime Heritage Center in Alpena before caravaning out to the preserve.
-The drive is approximately 30 minutes and includes about 5 miles of gravel roads.
-The caravan will depart promptly at 1:00 pm.
+Participants will meet at the NOAA Great Lakes Maritime Heritage Center in Alpena before busing out to the preserve.
+The ride out is approximately 30 minutes and we will depart promptly at 1:00 pm.
+In the event of thunderstorms or lightning, the event will be canceled.

-Once at the preserve, participants will learn more about its history, ecology, and conservation from both Huron Pines and Friends of Thunder Bay National Marine Sanctuary staff.
+Once at the preserve, participants will learn more about its history, ecology, and conservation from Huron Pines staff.
 Afterwards, participants will be able to visit and explore select locations at the preserve at their leisure.
 We will depart from the preserve at 4:30pm.

 We strive to host inclusive, accessible events that enable all individuals to engage fully.
 It is a priority for Huron Pines to ensure that our communications and programming are available and accessible to everyone.
 Please contact maddie@huronpines.org if you have any questions about accessibility or believe barriers remain.